jaoshang/QM2GroupProject/methodology.md

 ![Alt Text](img/Screenshot 2024-01-14 at 10.54.46.png){: width="400" }

 An isochrone is a geographic area that represents locations reachable within a certain time frame from a specific point, based on a mode of transportation.
-In our case, the data represents areas that can be reached within 30 minutes of walking, cycling and using public transportation from a specific point, using coordinates (longitude and latitude) that outline the areas.
+In our case, the data represents areas that can be reached within 30 minutes and one hour of walking, cycling and using public transportation from a specific point, using coordinates (longitude and latitude) that outline the areas.

 ## <span style="color: #D35400 ;">Data visualisation</span>